Australians who ‘electrify everything’ could slash their living costs by up to $5000 a year – and reduce carbon emissions at the same time.

 It estimates that electrifying Australian households could reduce domestic emissions by up to 33 per cent by 2030.

-He has identified four areas are key for household electrification, the Australian Financial Review reports.
+Dr Griffith identifies four areas that are key for household electrification, the Australian Financial Review reports.

 - increase adoption of solar and increase average rooftop solar size